'Ring Of Fire' Solar Eclipse: Viewing Guide For The Boston Area

 For instance in Boston, the partial eclipse will actually begin before sunrise.

-Sunrise occurs at 5:07:08 a.m. (under partial eclipse already)READ MORE: Coronavirus In Massachusetts: Today's Developments
+Sunrise occurs at 5:07:08 a.m. (under partial eclipse already)READ MORE: Frank Sumner Named Person Of Interest In 2000 Murder Of Molly Bish

 The maximum amount of sun covered (72.91%) will occur at 5:33:21 a.m.